quasarframework/quasar/docs/src/pages/options/app-internationalization.md

 $ npm i --save-dev @intlify/vue-i18n-loader
 ```

-We then edit `quasar.conf.js` at the root of our project. e have to include the following:
+We then edit `quasar.conf.js` at the root of our project.
+We have to include the following:

 ```js
 // quasar.conf.js